Piercingxx/debian-install/README.md

 Install your GRUB though.

 This script will install Gnome-core and the apps I use as well as drivers and fonts, no bloat.

+### Notes:
+There are a couple sections that will ask questions, one at the beginning to choose Stable or Testing branches.
+Another at the end to apply necessary drivers and kernal update if you're installing on a Microsoft Surface Device.

 ### To install: